 Finally, the priest apostatizes.
 But he has to be told by Jesus to do so, whether this voice comes from inside himself or not.
 Maybe the movie’s ultimate lesson is this: to think for yourself and act upon it.
 To me, the movie shows blind adherence to certain principles to be irrational and possibly harmful.
-It is preposterous indeed to think that one ceases to be a good or faithful person after putting their foot on a carved stone.
+It is preposterous indeed to think that one ceases to be a good or faithful person after putting ones foot on a carved stone.
 Religion should have the effect of improving the life of an individual and the people around him or her.
 Being a good person should mean, I would say, leading a moral life and that includes avoiding suffering if you can, and pragmatism if needed.
 I have never understood why unconditional determination should be praised.

 The movie doesn’t take a stance: the priest isn’t shown to grow over the course of the movie into realizing the relativism of truth, and he can be applauded for either steadfastness or opportunism.
 After his apostasy, he lives the rest of his life as a Buddhist in Japan, though we see him trying to cope with internal conflict.
 After he dies, he receives a Buddhist burial, but the last shot shows his body holding a cross in his hand.
 The fact that he has had to live with this inner struggle for years illustrates what negative consequences it can have when a religion convinces someone of one absolute truth.
 The priest probably led a good life after his apostasy as much as he did before, but he is profoundly worried about whether he is doing the right thing because of the belief in the definitive truth of Christianity that was instilled in him.